William L. McMillen: Biography

 On December 12, 1864, President Abraham Lincoln nominated McMillen for appointment to the grade of brevet brigadier general of volunteers, to rank from December 16, 1864, and the United States Senate confirmed the appointment on February 14, 1865.

 On March 2, 1867, President Andrew Johnson nominated McMillen for appointment to the grade of brevet major general of volunteers, to rank from March 13, 1865, and the United States Senate confirmed the appointment on March 2, 1867.

 McMillen moved to Louisiana in 1866, and began planting cotton.
 A Republican, he served as a member of the 1868 Constitutional Convention, and as a state senator from 1870 to 1872.
-In 1872 and 1873 he was elected as a U. S. senator by the McEnery "rump" legislature, but was not admitted to that seat.
+In 1872 and 1873, he was elected as a U.S. senator by the McEnery rump legislature, but was not admitted to that seat.
 He served as postmaster of New Orleans under Rutherford B. Hayes, and as Surveyor of the Port of New Orleans under Benjamin Harrison.

 Upon his retirement, McMillen returned to Ohio.
-He died in Columbus, Ohio February 8, 1902 and was buried in Columbus's Green Lawn Cemetery.
+He died in Columbus, Ohio, on February 8, 1902, and was buried in Columbus's Green Lawn Cemetery.